Michiko Omukai: M's style and final years

 In February 2003, Omukai left Arsion.
 In April 2004, Along with Mariko Yoshida, Akino and Momoe Nakanishi, they formed the M's Style unit.
 The "M" in M-Style referred to all four of them having the initial of "M" in their names.
 The group eventually held their own events.
 On August 22, 2004, Omukai teamed with classmate Rie Tamada and Kumiko Maekawa against Mariko Yoshida, GAMI and AKINO in Tamada's retirement match.

 On June 28, 2005, she competed in a MMA match for Smackgirl and was victorious.

 Omukai retired on December 9, 2007, at "Michiko Omukai Farewell Performance Final Egoist".
 She competed in a 10-person tag match with AKINO, Ayumi Kurihara, Bullfight Sora, Tojuki Leon and defeated Ai Fujita, Aja Kong, GAMI, Ayako Hamada and Mariko Yoshida.
 She returned from retirement on July 23, 2017, for World Wonder Ring Stardom, teaming with Konami and Yoko Bito to defeat Oedo Tai.
 She has since sporadically wrestled, wrestling one match for Niigata Pro Wrestling in 2019, and GLEAT in 2021.

+Personal life

+Omukai is married with two children.
+Omukai's daughter debuted as a professional wrestler on May 24th, 2025, wrestling for Marigold under the name Shinno.
+Omukai is related to Japanese diver, Misaki Omukai and Japanese enka singer, Misaki Kanazawa.